TRACK CHAIR

 New approaches, methods, and tools (some of which are AI-enabled) for facilitating more responsive organizations are proliferating rapidly.
 Among the evolving methods are approaches such as Agile, lean, DevOps, BizDevOps.
 In addition, low-code and co-pilot platforms are being increasingly used to accelerate software development but can create organizational challenges.

 The organizational challenges are numerous.
-For example, Agile was initially designed for colocated, onsite teams, but organizations today cope with scaling issues and remote and hybrid work.
+For example, Agile was initially designed for co-located, on-site teams, but organizations today cope with scaling issues and remote and hybrid work.
 Low code software development enables non-software development personnel to create applications, but those personnel may lack sufficient knowledge of good software development practices.
 The challenges with artificial intelligence-developed code are similar, but perhaps even more extreme.
 Lean business models assume collocated access to the customer, but often startups now serve geographically dispersed customers.

 In this minitrack, we seek research papers and experience reports that explore practices, tools, and techniques for rapid development.
 We also seek to explore how these concepts can be leveraged in other contexts (such as data science or physical product development).
 Practitioners interested in submitting an experience are welcome to reach out to a minitrack co-chair for support and guidance, if desired.
+Our minitrack seeks to answer questions such as:

 - How can emerging technologies like AI and machine learning be seamlessly integrated into existing software development practices to enhance efficiency and effectiveness?